 However, plastic degrades over time from exposure to ultraviolet and chlorine in tap water and is not dimensionally stable.
 It expands and contracts with temperature changes, making tight tolerances challenging to maintain.

-These characteristics make plastic wands suspect for long-term use in faucets – products that most consumers consider lifetime products.
+These characteristics make plastic wands suspect for long-term use in faucets – products that most consumers consider lifetime purchases.

 Better wands are made of metal, insulated against excessive heat transmittal.